jodastephen/railmodel/CR2-Streatham-SWLondon.md

 From Balham to Westminster (No change)
 --------------------------------------
+* Northern (City) changing to Victoria at UST changing to District at VIC in 21-24m at 27tph
-* BAL-VIC changing to District at VIC in 24-26m at 12tph
+* BAL-VIC changing to District at VIC in 24-26m at 12tph (+3m)
-* Northern (City) changing to Jubilee (Northbound) at LBG in 24-26m at 30tph (+0m)
+* Northern (City) changing to Jubilee (Northbound) at LBG in 24-26m at 30tph (+3m)
-* BAL-VIC changing to CR2 at CLJ changing to District at VIC in 24-28m at 12tph (+1m)
+* BAL-VIC changing to CR2 at CLJ changing to District at VIC in 24-28m at 12tph (+4m)
-* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 26-31m at 12tph (+4m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 26-31m at 12tph (+6m)

 From Balham to Temple (No change)
 ---------------------------------
 * Northern (City) changing to Northern (West End) at UKN changing to District at CHX in 23-27m at 27tph
+* Northern (City) changing to Victoria at UST changing to District at VIC in 25-28m at 27tph (+2m)
 * BAL-VIC changing to District at VIC in 28-30m at 12tph (+4m)
 * BAL-VIC changing to CR2 at CLJ changing to District at VIC in 28-32m at 12tph (+5m)